Wavespeed selection and interstitial gap formation in an acid-mediated cancer invasion model

-In this article we consider the model \eqref{eqs:PDEs}.
-We explicitly calculate travelling wave solutions via numerical continuation over a large range of parameter values (in particular the resident cell death rate $\gamma$), and compare with time-dependent numerical simulations.
-We are thus able to numerically observe that, although the details of the phase space are more complicated, the principle by which the wave speed is selected is the same as for the simpler Fisher--KPP system: that is, an initial condition with sufficiently small exponential decay rate will tend to the travelling wave solution with the same decay rate (if it exists), and that an initial condition with compact support (or sufficiently large exponential decay) will tend to the travelling wave solution that has maximum decay rate.
-This is similar to the observation made in \citet{colson2021travelling} for their simpler system.
+In this article we focus on the model \eqref{eqs:PDEs}, with the aim to build insight into not only the properties of travelling wave solutions, but also the selection of a given wave speed from a given initial condition.
+While this was only explored using PDE simulations in \citet{el2021travelling}, we explicitly calculate travelling wave solutions via numerical continuation over a large range of parameter values (in particular the resident cell death rate $\gamma$), and compare with time-dependent numerical simulations.
+We are thus able to observe that, although the details of the phase space are more complicated, the principle by which the wave speed is selected is the same as for the simpler Fisher--KPP system: that is, an initial condition with sufficiently small exponential decay rate will tend to the travelling wave solution with the same decay rate (if it exists), and that an initial condition with compact support (or sufficiently large exponential decay) will tend to the travelling wave solution that has maximum decay rate.
+This is similar to the observation made in \citet{colson2021travelling} for their simpler system \eqref{eq:colson}.